Rational Neural Networks have Expressivity Advantages: Rational Neural Network Approximation of the GELU Activation

 \subsection{Fundamental Limits of Rational Approximation for GELU}

 We now show that, for any $\varepsilon>0$, there is no rational neural network of size smaller than $\Omega(\log\log(1/\varepsilon))$ that can approximate the GELU activation function to within $\varepsilon$ on $[-1,1]$.
-The argument relies on classical results from complex approximation theory, which relate the best uniform rational error to the distance between the real interval and the nearest complex singularities of the target function.
-The location of these nearest poles relative to $[-1,1]$ is illustrated in \Cref{fig:gelu_pole_barrier}.
+The argument relies on classical results from complex approximation theory, which relate the best uniform rational error to the distance between the real interval and the complex singularities of the target function.

 \begin{theorem} There exists a constant $C>0$ independent of $n$ such that